 - Sour Cream & Milk: I adapted this recipe from my cinnamon swirl chocolate chip bread recipe.
 Instead of 1 cup of buttermilk as I do in that batter, I used a mix of sour cream and whole milk here.
 The crumb is tighter and more tender– you’ll love it.
 Using all milk creates a thinner batter that can overflow and take much longer to bake.
 That being said, feel free to use 1 cup of buttermilk instead of the sour cream and whole milk option here.
 See recipe notes in the chocolate chip bread about using a DIY sour milk option.
 I don’t recommend a lower fat or nondairy milk here, though you can use it in a pinch.
 The bread won’t taste as rich and moist.

 - Optional Additional Flavors: Feel free to use the chai spice swirl noted above.
 Or add 1 cup of peeled, chopped apples to the bread batter or even 1 cup of raisins, chopped walnuts or pecans, or dried/fresh/frozen (do not thaw) cranberries.
 You can also add 1 Tablespoon of fresh orange zest to the bread batter OR cinnamon sugar swirl.
-Also, orange glaze would be delicious on this bread.
+Also, the orange glaze from this cranberry bread would be delicious on this bread.

 - Muffins: Grease a 12-count muffin pan or line with liners.
 You will need a 2nd pan for 2 additional muffins as this recipe yields around 14.
 (Or bake in batches.)
 Prepare cinnamon swirl and batter in steps 2 + 3.
 Spoon batter evenly into liners, filling each halfway.
 Sprinkle each with a heaping spoonful of cinnamon sugar.
 Top with more batter, filling to the top.
 Sprinkle each with a dusting of cinnamon sugar.
 Use a knife to swirl the batter/cinnamon sugar in each.
 Bake the muffins for 5 minutes at 425°F (218°C) then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 15-17 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 20-22 minutes, give or take.
 Cool muffins for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.
 Makes 14 muffins.